Data protection risks for customer database data in sales and service

 Responsible handling of customer data is crucial to minimize data protection risks and secure customer trust.

-The Federal Commissioner for Data Protection and Freedom of Information offers a checklist to help with the handling of customer data.
+The Federal Commissioner for the Data protection and Freedom of Information offers a checklist to help with the handling of customer data.
 This is actually aimed at telecommunications companies, but most of the points apply to almost all companies.
-The checklist is intended to make it easier to analyze the risks associated with personal data.
-It is worth taking a look at it.
+The checklist is intended to help analyze the risks in relation to personal data facilitate.
+It's worth taking a look.

 Source: Checklist customer base data for sales and service of telecommunications companies